JoaoLopesF/RemoteDebug/README.md

 Note: All debugs is processed and showed only if have a client connection.

-The telnet client can set the debug level by typing a few simple commands.
+The telnet client or web app can set the debug level by typing a few simple commands.

 ### Profiler

 __RemoteDebug__ includes a simple profiler.
-It can be enabled by the connected telnet client or the Arduino code itself.
+It can be enabled by the connected client (telnet or web app) or the Arduino code itself.

 When enabled, it shows the time between 2 debug statements, using different colors depending on the elapsed time.